 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.
+There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 - Size—The size and capacity of a humidifier is based on gallons per day of operation.
 One way to decide what size you want is to take your total floor area and multiply it by the height of your home’s ceiling.
-This will help determine how many gallons per hour is necessary and be a guide as you review your options.
+This will help determine how many gallons per hour is necessary and be a guide as you consider your options.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.